pollfish/docs/android-v6/universal.md

 ### 5.3 Initialize Pollfish

-After linking your project to Google Play Services you can easily initialize Pollfish.
 In order to initialize, you will need to build an instance of Params using `Params.Builder`.
 The `Params.Builder` has only one mandatory parameter which is the API key of your app (step 2 above).

 <span style="text-decoration: underline">Kotlin:</span>